March Gaming Fund debuts with $60 million for game startups

 He admires companies like Roblox, which have unlocked interest in user-generated content.
 Social media platforms like TikTok have also shared a lot of gaming activity, as have livestream companies like Amazon’s Twitch and Google’s YouTube.

 Gregory Milken is excited about investing in mobile games and PC games, but not as much about console because it takes so much more capital.
-North America and Los Angeles will be the base for investments, but the past funds have also made investments in Western Europe, and Gregory Milken would like to try Asia as well.
+North America and Los Angeles will be the base for investments, but the past funds have also made investments in Western Europe.
 He made an investment in esports in the Immortals Gaming Club, but he thinks the broader gaming market has more potential than esports in particular.
 He’s also more of a fan of startups building original games rather than licensing Hollywood intellectual properties.

 “We’re interested in streaming infrastructure and platform tools and services,” he said.
 “I am not that excited about influencer-type businesses, which is like intelligent talent management.”